 An absence of controls on health care/insurance costs

 Health is not Health Care, and Health Care is not Health Insurance.
 HEALTH as defined by the World Health Organization is “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”
 Health CARE is what we use when we are unhealthy.
 Health INSURANCE is simply a method we use to pay for health care.
 What we pay for health insurance is directly linked to how much we pay for health care.
-Our current healthcare system stresses HEALTH CARE over HEALTH.
-The amount we spend on health insurance/care dwarfs the amount we spend on health – a self-fulfilling prophecy and expensive predicament.
+Health Care in this country is BIG business, it survives and thrives on sickness.
+There is no incentive (money) in our for-profit system for a healthy population.
+It's easy to understand that our current healthcare system demands HEALTH CARE over HEALTH.
+As evidence note that - The amount we spend on health insurance/care dwarfs the amount we spend on health.

 There is no market mechanism to control the cost of health INSURANCE.
 The price we pay for health insurance will NOT be reduced by increasing competition between health insurance companies.
 All health insurers analyze the same set of medical claims data (or the cost of health care) and will ultimately come to the same pricing conclusion – the cost of our health care dictates the price we pay for health insurance.
 In the absences of “market forces” insurance rates will continue to escalate.

 There is no regulatory mechanism to control the cost of health INSURANCE in the US because there is no regulatory mechanism to control the cost of health CARE.
 The ACA addresses insurance cost indirectly with it’s Minimum Loss Ratio (MLR) and some states have the power to regulate health insurance premiums.
 But, regulatory control of private health CARE costs does not exist at either the federal or state level.